Colorado Early Colleges is Excited to Offer Fully-Online Learning for ALL Colorado Students Grades 6-12!

 Want to make sure that fully-online learning is the right choice for your family?
-We encourage you to RSVP for one of our Online Programs Informational Meetings, or, for an Informational Meeting scheduled at a CEC Middle School or High School.
+We encourage you to RSVP for one of our Online Campus Informational Meetings, or, for an Informational Meeting scheduled at a CEC Middle School or High School.

 Please note that submitting an RSVP to a CEC Informational Meeting does not place you under any obiligation to apply for enrollment.
 These meetings are made available to assist Colorado families in choosing the best possible option for the education of their students.